CyVerse-learning-materials/SciApps_guide/step5.rst

 Running a Workflow
 -------------------
 Here we will run the workflow created in the 'Building a Workflow' section.
 As a generic use case, we will replace the marker file in the first step.
-The only difference is that the new marker file has the version 2 Sorghum bicolor genome coordinates (old marker file has version 1), which is the Genome version hosted on the `Gramene <http://gramene.org/>`_website.
+The only difference is that the new marker file has the version 2 Sorghum bicolor genome coordinates (old marker file has version 1), which is the Genome version hosted on the `Gramene <http://gramene.org/>`_ website.
 Since we are going to visualize the results along with the Annotation data from Gramene.

 ----